emmaqbrown/emma-site/src/content/about.md

 <br>

 ### things i like
-- eating pizza without many sichuan peppers
+- eating pizza with hardly any sichuan peppers
 - thinking about eating chocolate and trying to not eat too much it
 - running to catch a spinning plastic disc